Darksel0/ddos/README.md

-# powerfull ddos tool bypass cf
+# powerfull ddos tool CAN BYPASS  A LOT OF ANTI-DDOS WEBSITE

 its very powerfull